Back to all events

 16:45 Welcome and presentation of key findings

-17:00 Panel with Christian Laux and Roger Dubach (Moderation: Francesca Giardina)
+17:00 Panel discussion with Christian Laux and Roger Dubach (Moderated by Francesca Giardina)

 17:40 Discussion and questions from the audience

-"Digital sovereignty is the ability of a state to define its jurisdiction internationally, shape its internal affairs and defend both, including in the digital world."
+«Digital sovereignty is the ability of a state to define its jurisdiction internationally, to shape its internal affairs and to defend both, including in the digital world.»

 Digital sovereignty is at stake when it comes to the state as a whole.
-This is the case, for example, when a hacker attack paralyzes the Swiss pumped storage plants.
-The Swiss Data Alliance 's white paper argues that digital sovereignty is a matter of international law and should not be confused with everyday digital issues such as open source software or Swiss cloud computing.
+This is the case, for example, when a hacker attack paralyzes Swiss pumped storage power plants.
+The Swiss Data Alliance's white paper argues that digital sovereignty is a matter of international law and should not be confused with everyday digital topics such as open source software or Swiss cloud computing.

 Registration